 Jaskaran Kaur, Co-Founder and Co-Director, has authored several seminal reports on human rights abuses in India, including Protecting the Killers: A Policy of Impunity in Punjab, India, Twenty Years of Impunity: The November 1984 Pogroms of Sikhs in India, and, as a contributing author, Reduced to Ashes: The Insurgency and Human Rights in Punjab.
 Jaskaran is a 2006 Echoing Green fellow.
 Jaskaran currently serves on the Advisory Board of the Discrimination & National Security Initiative of the Pluralism Project at Harvard University.
 From 2003 to 2005, Jaskaran was the recipient of the Irving R. Kaufman Fellowship from Harvard Law School.
 In 2001, she went to Punjab on a Harvard Human Rights Program Summer Fellowship to study the role of the judiciary in handling habeas corpus petitions filed before the Punjab and Haryana High Court by families of the disappeared.
 Her study was published in the Harvard Human Rights Journal.
 Jaskaran graduated with distinction from Yale College and Harvard Law School.

 Bachittar A. Singh, Program Manager, graduated from the University of California, Davis, with a bachelor's degree in Middle East & South Asia Studies and Religious Studies, with a minor in Entomology.
-As an undergraduate, Bachittar was actively involved in his college as the founder and former board member of the Sikh Cultural Association of UC Davis.
+As an undergraduate, Bachittar was actively involved in his college as the founder, and former board member, of the Sikh Cultural Association of UC Davis.
 Prior to joining Ensaaf, Bachittar served as a Junior Lab Specialist at the Bohart Museum of Entomology.
 He is also involved with The Sikh Coalition, where he volunteers as an Advocate.

 Punit Khalsa, Program Associate, is currently pursuing a B.S. in Community and Regional Development with a focus on Global Studies at the University of California, Davis.
 She is a five-year champion of the International Yudh Gatka Tournament and currently teaches Gatka through the California Gatka Dal at Misl Fremont in Gurdwara Sahib, Fremont and UC Davis.
 Punit has been actively involved in her college as the founder and former board member of the Sikh Cultural Association of UC Davis.
 She is a longtime youth volunteer at Gurdwara Sahib Fremont, organizing annual Gurmat Camps, workshops, and presentations aimed at children and teenagers throughout California.
 Punit is a student of Ustad Professor Ranjit Singh ji of the Bhai Mardana Institute of Music focusing on Tabla.
 She also studies Kirtan under Professor Dalbir Singh ji.